 Yorkshire Pudding is a delicious accompaniment to a pot roast dinner.

 I preferred mine drizzled with gravy for a more full-bodied, savory flavor.
 But it’s also tasty plain.

 Here’s what I did.

-Pour egg mixture into hot baking dish.
+Pour egg mixture into hot skillet.

 Sprinkle with freshly, snipped chives.